joaocarmo/react-smart-data-table/README.md

       `<a />`
       *  _boolean_ value parsing to yes/no word
       * Image URLs rendered as the _src_ for an image tag `<img />`
+  10. Custom override if the default behavior is unwanted for some columns

 ## Installation